 Impressive is the painted ceiling in the Grand Salon.
 It was painted by Jacob de Wit in 1718.
 The painting depicts twelve Olympic gods, surrounded by personifications of the seasons, the points of the compass and the zodiac.

 The Biblical Museum is housed on the top floors of the Cromhouthuis.
-The museum exhibits rare bibles, archaeological finds, Egyptian artefacts, prints and paintings.
+The museum exhibits rare bibles, archaeological finds, Egyptian artifacts, prints, and paintings.

-Highlight of the Biblical Museum is the oldest printed bible in the Netherlands.
+The highlight of the Biblical Museum is the oldest printed bible in the Netherlands.
 It dates back to 1477.
-The museum is also interested in the meaning of the Bible in present day and age.
-Young artists, designers and storytellers try to answer this question in temporary exhibitions at the Amsterdam Bibilical Museum.
+The museum is also interested in the meaning of the Bible in present-day and age.
+Young artists, designers, and storytellers try to answer this question in temporary exhibitions at the Amsterdam Biblical Museum.

 Entrance to the museum

 Cromhouthuis Museum and the Biblical Museum are located on Herengracht 368, Amsterdam.
 Both museums are open every day from 10.00 am to 17.00 hours (5 pm).
-There are separate entrance fees for the museum (around .
+There are separate entrance fees for both museum.
 With the I Amsterdam card, both museums are free to enter.